 There are several advantages to offering digital products as part of your health coaching experience.
 The advantage depends on the type of product you offer, but here are some of the advantages:

-•They can be used to establish your expertise and bring potential clients into your world
+- You can use them to establish your expertise and bring potential clients into your world

 Types of digital products